-The U.S. Supreme Court closed the door Monday on changing a six state agreement on reducing pollution in the Chesapeake Bay, forcing farmers and builders to find new ways of doing business.
+The U.S. Supreme Court closed the door on changing a six-state agreement on reducing pollution in the Chesapeake Bay, forcing farmers and builders to find new ways of doing business.

 States weren’t cutting Chesapeake Bay pollution, so in 2010 the EPA stepped in.
-Using the Clean Water Act, federal authorities limited how much pollution the District of Columbia (on the Potomac River) and six states (New York, Pennsylvania, Maryland, Virginia, West Virginia and Delaware) could dump in the Bay directly or indirectly into the Chesapeake Bay Watershed.
+Using the Clean Water Act, federal authorities limited how much pollution the District of Columbia (on the Potomac River) and six states — New York, Pennsylvania, Maryland, Virginia, West Virginia, and Delaware — could dump directly or indirectly into the Chesapeake Bay Watershed.

 The pollution problem was due in large part to homeowners fertilizing their lawns as well as farms fertilizing their fields and letting cows, along with other farm animals, into or near streams and creeks that flow into the Bay.
 Too much nitrogen and phosphorus lower oxygen in the Bay and cause dead zones that suffocate fish.
 Tilled soil was washing into the Bay, covering oysters and filling in water-cleaning marshes.

 Seven government entities came up with plans — called the Clean Water Blueprint for the Chesapeake — for how they would meet the EPA’s requirements to limit pollution and sediment by 2025.

 The plan regulates farm animal waste, crop planting, and construction to save the fish.
 The American Farm Bureau Federation sued, saying the EPA was behaving “as a federal zoning board, dictating which land can be farmed and where homes, roads, and schools can be built,” according to Farm Bureau President Zippy Duvall.

 They saw it as government overreach against farmers who were able to be good stewards of the land and police their own actions.